oscdoctest/Qi-Docs/docs/Quick_Start.rst

 Build QiTypes using QiTypeBuilder
 ---------------------------------

 ``QiTypeBuilder`` is a helper class for building `QiTypes <https://qi-docs.readthedocs.org/en/latest/Qi_Types.html>`__.
 QiTypeBuilder reflects over a specified C# class to generate a QiType which can be submitted for creation in Qi.
-Recall that you can use reflection to find and dynamically invoke types within an assembly.
-Reflection provides information about an object's type, properties, methods, and events.

 Using QiTypeBuilder
 *********************